Hungary blocks EU appeal for Israel not to strike Rafah

 But the Czechs left Hungary on their own over Rafah on Monday.

-And EU expectations are they will go the same way on settlers before long.
+And the EU now sees them going the same way on settlers.

 The Czech foreign minister Jan Lipavský said in Brussels on Monday he didn't oppose settler sanctions, so long as the EU did not equate settlers with Hamas by putting them in the same blacklist.